rakutentech/js-miniapp/js-miniapp-sdk/README.md

 MiniApp.preferences
   .set(key, value)
   .then((response) => {
-    // Boolean response whether the value set is successfull console.log(response);
+    // String response sent from Host app when the value set is successfull console.log(response);
   })
   .catch((error) => {